eveliz147/task1/README.md

 We first make some preprocessing of PDB files: removing HETATOM, re-numerating residue ids, calculating dssp and sasa, finding exposed amino acids on surface area.

+As features for model we used several characteristics:
+*protein length and weight
+*instability index and isoelectric point of protein *secondary structure fractions (helix, turn, sheet) molar extinction coefficient
+*charge_at_pH and flexibility
+*% of each amino acid type in protein
+*% of hydrophobic atoms of exposed amino acids
+*number of clusters by exposed amino acids
+*volume of clusters
+*average kD of clusters
+*number of TM helixes (by Phobios)